 Stomach contents analysis

-Stomachs collected for content analyses were dissected out from each crab and were frozen immediately in sample bags.
-In the laboratory, stomachs were thawed and weighed to the nearest 0.1 mg.
-Stomach fullness was assessed visually on a scale of 1 (< 25%), 2 (26 < 50%), 3 (51 < 75%) to 4 (>75%).
+Once removed, crab stomachs were and frozen immediately in sample bags and brought tothe laboratory.
+Stomachs were then thawed and weighed to the nearest 0.1 mg.
+Stomach fullness was assessed visually on a scale of 1 (< 25%), 2 (26 to 50%), 3 (51 to 75%) to 4 (>75%).
 Stomachs were opened and rinsed with water to remove contents.
 Food items were observed under a dissection microscope, identified and classified to the lowest taxon possible.
-Food items were divided into 11 categories: polychaetes, fish, crab, non-crab crustaceans (amphipods, copepods, shrimp, barnacles), mollusk (bivalves, gastropods), echinoderms (brittle star, starfish, sea urchins), plant/algae, eggs, man-made (twine, rope, gloves, plastic), detritus and other (insects, foraminifers, parasites, plankton).
+Food items were divided into 11 categories: polychaetes, fish, crab, non-crab crustaceans (amphipods, copepods, shrimp, barnacles), mollusks (bivalves, gastropods), echinoderms (brittle stars, starfish, sea urchins), plant/algae, eggs, man-made (twine, rope, gloves, plastic), detritus and other (insects, foraminifers, parasites, plankton).
 Empty stomachs and their food items were placed on separate filters (VWR filter paper with a 7.5cm diameter and grade 413) and then weighed and dried for a minimum of 24 hours at 60 °C in a drying oven.
 Dried stomachs and their content were weighed to the nearest 0.1 mg.
 Content weight percentages and frequency of occurrences were calculated for all prey items in the stomachs of each snow crab category.

 Stable Isotope Analysis